halpo/purrrogress/README.md

     The return value is expected to be `invisible(NULL)`.
   - **`update(...)`** - This takes any number of arguments which may be used to update internal variables or displays.
-This should handle updating of the progress window, titles, lables, etc. The return value is expected to be `invisible(self)`.
+This should handle updating of the progress window, titles, labels, etc. The return value is expected to be `invisible(self)`.

 #### Other Public Methods